 |How should I store Argo Baking Powder?|

 With Argo Baking Powder’s convenient, re-sealable container, you do not need to do anything additional to keep your baking powder fresh.
-Close the package tightly and store in a dry place.
+Replace the lid tightly and store in a dry place.

 |How is corn starch used in cooking?|